ForgedApps/docs/content/terms.md

 ### Licensing
 - Our Services may require a paid subscription
-- Pricing is as listed on the Atlassian Marketplace
+- Pricing details are available on our dedicated [Pricing](/pricing) page
-- Payments are processed through Atlassian's payment system
+- All payments are securely processed directly through our payment provider, [Paddle](https://paddle.com/)

 ### Refunds
 - Refund requests are handled according to Atlassian Marketplace policies